 1. Schema Scanning and Sensitive Data Detection

-- Identify primary keys, foreign keys, constraints, and relationships.
+• Identify primary keys, foreign keys, constraints, and table relationships.

-- Classify columns with Personally Identifiable Information (PII), financial, health, or confidential data.
+• Classify columns containing PII, financial, health, credentials/secrets, or other confidential data.

-This step allows you to define specific rules by data type and apply transformations without compromising referential integrity.
+This baseline allows you to define masking rules by data type and apply transformations while keeping relationships consistent across dependent tables.

 2. Applying Masking Techniques